asterixxHQ/cpp-library-simple-ui/README.md

 - Explored the <utility> header and std::move to handle string transfers efficiently, reducing uneccesary memory overhead.

 ## Tech Stack
-Language: C++
+-Language: C++
-Paradigm: Object-Oriented Programming (OOP)
+- Paradigm: Object-Oriented Programming (OOP)
-Styling: ANSI Escape Sequences
+- Styling: ANSI Escape Sequences

 **⚠️ NOTE:  This is an educational project designed to showcase how OOP is an integral part of C++ coding.
 It serves as a practical study on how encapsulation and constructors protect code integrity, with a touch of creativity.**